csesoc/UNSW-CompClub2019Summer-CTF/README.md

 ---
 ## Features
 The admin can create/edit:
-- categories
+- Categories

 All questions and submissions must be associated with a category.

-- questions
+- Questions

 Users can submit an answer.
 There can only be one correct answer for a question.
 It is not case sensitive.

-- submissions
+- Submissions

 Users can submit an entry for a submission.
 The admin can approve/unapprove submissions.

 Questions and submissions that have been approved are awarded points.